-Because of the diversity of networking scenarios and node capabilities that may utilize BPSec there is no one security context mandated for every possible BPSec implementation.
-For example, a security context appropriate for a resource-constrained node with limited connectivity may be inappropriate for use in a wellresourced, well connected node.
+Because of the diversity of networking scenarios and node capabilities that may utilize BPSec there is a risk that a single security context mandated for every possible BPSec implementation is not feasible.
+For example, a security context appropriate for a resource-constrained node with limited connectivity may be inappropriate for use in a well-resourced, well connected node.